tuftsrchuff/KalmanFilter/README.md

 ## Use cases
-Used for Statistical Analysis class.
+Used for Statistical Analysis class among other things.